 2. Assessment or procurement of funds

 “So, what is the budget you want to allocate in this initiative?”
-Before you answer this question, keep this in mind, digital transformation is an ongoing approach to how you do business and will touch on all parts of the organization, including – operations, employees, and customers.
+Before answering, keep in mind that digital transformation is an ongoing approach to how your decision will touch on all parts of the organization, including – operations, employees, and customers.